mniebling/mniebling.github.io/Projects/DailyStandup/index.md

 ![DailyStandup: Skill groupings]({{site.img}}/projects/dailystandup/skills.png)

 At the bottom level of the hierarchy, a unit is made up of individuals.
-Once the user is this far down in the hierarchy, the columns are replaced with individual photos and color-banded bars representing their tempo scores.
+Once the user arrives at this level, the columns are replaced with individual photos and color-banded bars representing their tempo scores.

 ![DailyStandup: Drilldown]({{site.img}}/projects/dailystandup/drilldown.png)

-The color scale used throughout the app is a sequential scheme chosen from the [ColorBrewer](http://bl.ocks.org/mbostock/5577023) collection to be color-blind friendly and to exhibit maximum perceptual difference.
+The color scale used throughout the app is a sequential scheme chosen from the [ColorBrewer](http://bl.ocks.org/mbostock/5577023) collection to exhibit maximum perceptual difference and also to be usable for viewers with color vision deficiencies.
 You can see below that the "worse" scores are more visually intense, which is good because those are the scores we want to draw attention to!

 ![DailyStandup: Color scales]({{site.img}}/projects/dailystandup/colors.png)